MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-dialogs.md

 ---

 # Define a dialog as a Do action
+> [!IMPORTANT]
+> Conversation Designer is not available to all customers yet.
+More details on
+> availability of Conversation Designer will come later this year.

 A dialog covers the conversational model for a specific task.
 For example, a cafe bot that helps users book a table could define a task called "Book Table".
 The **Do** action would be bound to a dialog that models the conversational flow between the bot and user.